rbonatuvic/shib-idp-ui/README.md

 ## Requirements

-* Java 8 (note that ONLY Java 8 is supported at this time)
+* Java 8 (note that ONLY Java 8 is supported at this time; other later versions might work)

 ## Running